-Attend pre-operative physiotherapy class: this will be booked after you have been placed on the waiting list for your operation.
-Please contact the Gynaecology department if this has not been arranged.
-Please make every effort to attend the class; however this may not be possible if you have been booked for an urgent operation.
+Attend pre-operative physiotherapy class: Please make every effort to attend the class; however, this may not be possible if you have been booked for an urgent operation.

 Attend pre-operative assessment: This will be arranged with the medical team and you will be contacted in due course.
 Please speak with your consultant for further information about this.